Amundi Pioneer Asset Management Inc. Purchases 139,084 Shares of Verisk Analytics, Inc. (NASDAQ:VRSK)

-Amundi Pioneer Asset Management Inc. raised its position in Verisk Analytics, Inc. (NASDAQ:VRSK) by 39.1% in the fourth quarter, according to its most recent disclosure with the SEC.
-The firm owned 494,652 shares of the business services provider’s stock after acquiring an additional 139,084 shares during the period.
-Amundi Pioneer Asset Management Inc. owned approximately 0.30% of Verisk Analytics worth $102,686,000 as of its most recent filing with the SEC.
+Amundi Pioneer Asset Management Inc. raised its position in Verisk Analytics, Inc. (NASDAQ:VRSK) by 39.1% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 494,652 shares of the business services provider’s stock after buying an additional 139,084 shares during the period.
+Amundi Pioneer Asset Management Inc. owned 0.30% of Verisk Analytics worth $102,686,000 as of its most recent filing with the SEC.

-A number of other institutional investors have also recently made changes to their positions in VRSK.
-Boothbay Fund Management LLC bought a new position in shares of Verisk Analytics in the 3rd quarter worth $414,000.
-Engineers Gate Manager LP lifted its stake in shares of Verisk Analytics by 79.1% in the third quarter.
-Engineers Gate Manager LP now owns 5,050 shares of the business services provider’s stock valued at $936,000 after buying an additional 2,230 shares in the last quarter.
-Weld Capital Management LLC acquired a new position in shares of Verisk Analytics during the third quarter valued at about $230,000.
-Squarepoint Ops LLC acquired a new stake in shares of Verisk Analytics in the 3rd quarter worth about $4,860,000.
-Finally, Cubist Systematic Strategies LLC raised its holdings in shares of Verisk Analytics by 217.4% in the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 15,513 shares of the business services provider’s stock worth $2,875,000 after acquiring an additional 10,626 shares during the last quarter.
-88.17% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors have also recently bought and sold shares of the company.
+Girard Partners LTD. increased its position in shares of Verisk Analytics by 6.3% during the fourth quarter.
+Girard Partners LTD. now owns 7,489 shares of the business services provider’s stock valued at $1,554,000 after acquiring an additional 445 shares during the last quarter.
+Franklin Street Advisors Inc. NC increased its position in shares of Verisk Analytics by 1.2% during the 4th quarter.
+Franklin Street Advisors Inc. NC now owns 50,892 shares of the business services provider’s stock valued at $10,565,000 after purchasing an additional 593 shares during the last quarter.
+Advisor OS LLC raised its stake in shares of Verisk Analytics by 42.8% during the 4th quarter.
+Advisor OS LLC now owns 6,062 shares of the business services provider’s stock worth $1,258,000 after purchasing an additional 1,817 shares during the period.
+Westpac Banking Corp grew its position in Verisk Analytics by 6.4% during the fourth quarter.
+Westpac Banking Corp now owns 50,574 shares of the business services provider’s stock valued at $10,499,000 after buying an additional 3,042 shares during the period.
+Finally, Synovus Financial Corp grew its position in Verisk Analytics by 3.8% during the fourth quarter.
+Synovus Financial Corp now owns 22,841 shares of the business services provider’s stock valued at $4,742,000 after buying an additional 846 shares during the period.
+88.17% of the stock is currently owned by hedge funds and other institutional investors.

-Several analysts have recently commented on VRSK shares.
-UBS Group raised Verisk Analytics from a “sell” rating to a “neutral” rating and lowered their price objective for the stock from $196.00 to $177.00 in a research note on Monday, March 1st.
-Barclays raised their price objective on Verisk Analytics from $220.00 to $250.00 and gave the company an “overweight” rating in a research note on Thursday, December 17th.
-Morgan Stanley reduced their target price on shares of Verisk Analytics from $216.00 to $201.00 and set an “overweight” rating for the company in a research note on Monday, March 29th.
-Deutsche Bank Aktiengesellschaft upgraded shares of Verisk Analytics from a “hold” rating to a “buy” rating and increased their price objective for the company from $192.00 to $196.00 in a research note on Monday, March 15th.
-Finally, Zacks Investment Research upgraded Verisk Analytics from a “hold” rating to a “buy” rating and set a $198.00 target price on the stock in a research note on Thursday, February 4th.
-Four equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
-Verisk Analytics presently has an average rating of “Buy” and an average target price of $195.67.

-Verisk Analytics (NASDAQ:VRSK) last posted its earnings results on Monday, February 22nd.
-The business services provider reported $1.27 earnings per share for the quarter, missing the consensus estimate of $1.30 by ($0.03).
-The business had revenue of $713.30 million during the quarter, compared to analysts’ expectations of $717.04 million.
-Verisk Analytics had a return on equity of 36.42% and a net margin of 19.12%.
-Verisk Analytics’s revenue for the quarter was up 5.4% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $1.13 EPS.
-As a group, research analysts predict that Verisk Analytics, Inc. will post 4.9 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Monday, March 15th were issued a dividend of $0.29 per share.
-This is a boost from Verisk Analytics’s previous quarterly dividend of $0.27.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
+Investors of record on Monday, March 15th were given a $0.29 dividend.
+This is an increase from Verisk Analytics’s previous quarterly dividend of $0.27.
 The ex-dividend date was Friday, March 12th.
 This represents a $1.16 dividend on an annualized basis and a yield of 0.63%.
 Verisk Analytics’s payout ratio is presently 26.48%.

+In other Verisk Analytics news, Director Christopher M. Foskett sold 486 shares of the business’s stock in a transaction on Monday, March 29th.
+The shares were sold at an average price of $180.00, for a total transaction of $87,480.00.
+Following the transaction, the director now directly owns 18,498 shares of the company’s stock, valued at approximately $3,329,640.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, insider Nicholas Daffan sold 6,249 shares of the stock in a transaction dated Thursday, April 8th.
+The stock was sold at an average price of $180.99, for a total transaction of $1,131,006.51.
+Following the completion of the transaction, the insider now directly owns 23,905 shares of the company’s stock, valued at $4,326,565.95.
+The disclosure for this sale can be found here.
+Insiders sold a total of 11,039 shares of company stock valued at $1,951,172 in the last ninety days.
+2.55% of the stock is owned by corporate insiders.

+A number of research analysts have weighed in on VRSK shares.
+Deutsche Bank Aktiengesellschaft upgraded shares of Verisk Analytics from a “hold” rating to a “buy” rating and boosted their target price for the company from $192.00 to $196.00 in a research note on Monday, March 15th.
+Barclays increased their price objective on Verisk Analytics from $220.00 to $250.00 and gave the company an “overweight” rating in a report on Thursday, December 17th.
+Raymond James raised Verisk Analytics from a “market perform” rating to an “outperform” rating and set a $190.00 price target on the stock in a research report on Monday, March 15th.
+Zacks Investment Research raised Verisk Analytics from a “hold” rating to a “buy” rating and set a $198.00 price objective for the company in a report on Thursday, February 4th.
+Finally, UBS Group raised shares of Verisk Analytics from a “sell” rating to a “neutral” rating and dropped their price objective for the company from $196.00 to $177.00 in a report on Monday, March 1st.
+Four analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
+The stock has an average rating of “Buy” and an average price target of $195.67.

 Verisk Analytics, Inc is a data analytics provider, which engages in the provision of data analytics for customers in insurance, energy markets and financial services.
 It operates through the following segments: Insurance, Energy & Specialized Markets, and Financial Services.
 The Insurance segment serves insurance customers and focuses on the prediction of loss, the selection and pricing of risk, and compliance.